ARSSDC Logo

 Statement of Work

-1. Basic Requirements -- The contractor will describe the design, development, and construction of the Aynah space settlement in orbit around Mercury.
+The contractor will describe the design, development, construction, and operations/maintenance planning for the Aynah space settlement in orbit around Mercury.

-3. Operations and Infrastructure -- Recommend an orbital location for Aynah and the reasons for its selection.
+2. Operations and Infrastructure -- The settlement will operate in a sun-facing Mercury polar orbit; recommend an orbital altitude (i.e., distance from Mercury) for Aynah.
 Aynah design will show elements of basic infrastructure required for the activities of the settlement's residents, including atmosphere/climate/weather control, food production, electrical power generation, water management, household and industrial solid waste management, internal and external communication systems, internal transportation system(s), and day/night cycle provisions.